 Here is a simple rubber mat thickness guide that will help explain the different thicknesses that are available and how they might best apply to you:

-1/4" Thick Fitness Mats - These are only recommended for home gyms and training studios where there is little to no impact caused by dropped free weights.
+1/4" Thick Fitness Mats or Rolls - These are only recommended for home gyms and training studios where there is little to no impact caused by dropped free weights.
 1/4" can be used under cardio machines, selectorized strength machines and even under utility benches where only very light dumbbells or barbells will be used.
 If you are protecting wood or ceramic tile floors underneath a utility bench, we recommend jumping up to at least a 3/8" thick mat.

 1/4" rubber fitness mats are typically made from crumb rubber harvested from used car and truck tires but are also available in other materials such as vinyl, foam rubber and Tire/Plast which are more commonly used as cardio mats.
 4' x 6' x 1/4" is a common size for recycled rubber fitness mats and can be purchased in black or with color speckles including gray, blue, green, red, yellow and more.

-3/8" Thick Workout Mats - A 3/8" thick rubber mat is the next step up from 1/4" thick and therefore offers much more impact protection to your floors and your equipment.
+3/8" Thick Workout Mats or Rolls - A 3/8" thick rubber mat is the next step up from 1/4" thick and therefore offers much more impact protection to your floors and your equipment.
 This thickness is recommended for underneath cardio equipment, selectorized equipment and under some strength equipment.
 If used in a free weight area, 3/8" thick mats can absorb shock and impact from lightweight dumbbells, barbells and kettlebells.
 However, if you are a heavy lifter that uses heavy iron and performs deadlifts or other Olympic barbell lifts, we recommend a 1/2" or 3/4" thick mat for maximum protection.

 3/8" thick workout mats, just like 1/4" mats, are usually cut from recycled rolled rubber into 4' x 6' sizes.
 These mats are smooth on both sides and are available in black and speckled colors.
 The speckled colors will cost more but look great and help camouflage dust and dirt.